 KIDLAT

-Senators Tito Sotto, Ronald Dela Rosa Introduce Bill to Change ‘Lupang Hinirang’ to ‘Bayang Magiliw’
+Senators Sotto, Dela Rosa Introduce Bill to Change ‘Lupang Hinirang’ to ‘Bayang Magiliw’

 (Quezon City) – “The name of our national anthem is Bayang Magiliw, not Lupang Hinirang,” declared Senator Tito Sotto (in Filipino) at the joint press conference with Senator Ronald dela Rosa on Monday.
 “You know it, we know it, and all grade-school children all over the country know it.”